Can you fast during your period?

 Differences according to Christian denominations

-Depending on the Christian confessions, the different churches, the parishioners and the parishioners perform different Lent.
+Based on the Christian confessions, the different churches, the parishioners (female) and the parishioners (male) carry out Lent differently.

 Catholic Church